 I have given public addresses at:

-- Petit Palais, keynote public lecture
+- Petit Palais, Paris, invited public lecture

 - Iuav University of Venice, keynote lecture on VR